AimegaelBoudzoumou/SQL-Oracle-Database-Next-Level/2_Subqueries.md

 Oracle Database can also optimize queries that access the same CTE many times.
 This can make it more efficient than regular subqueries.

 ## 9. Literate SQL
+Literate programming is a concept introduced by Donald Knuth.
+The idea is to write code that makes sense if you read it like a book: from start to finish.

+Simple SQL queries follow this principle.
+For example the query "Get me the brick_ids of all the bricks that are red or blue" is the following statement:

 ## 10. Testing Subqueries